adambard/learnxinyminutes-docs/perl6.html.markdown

 # ... or clever organization:
 sub do-db-stuff {
-  ENTER $db.start-transaction; # create a new transaction everytime we enter the sub KEEP $db.commit; # commit the transaction if all went well UNDO $db.rollback; # or rollback if all hell broke loose }
+  ENTER $db.start-transaction; # New transaction everytime we enter the sub KEEP $db.commit; # commit the transaction if all went well UNDO $db.rollback; # or rollback if all hell broke loose }